JaroslawMargas/CaptureMonitor/README.md

 # CaptureMonitor
-CaptureMonitor is a project in Python language base in the greater part on win32api and pyHook module
+CaptureMonitor is a project in Python language base in the greater part on win32api, QT and (pyHook module 2.7) or pynput(3.7).

 ![App screen](/doc/app.jpg)